kiarie404/Attachment_journal/README.md

 # Attachment_journal
-This is an attachment journal at IMS Guru.
+This is an attachment journal at IMS Guru.<br>
+You can read it [here](https://kiarie404.github.io/Attachment_journal/)

 This is better than recording events in a physical log book.
 Why?
 - The integrity of the comments can be proven.
 - The timing of the entries can be proven
 - papers, printing is too much work.
-- ebooks are easier to edit.

 ### How the ebook is made.